 Here we have discussed yoga for beginners, especially some basic yoga poses that would be helpful for beginners.

-Let us see which poses are for beginners and the benefits of those yoga for beginners.
+Let us see which poses are for beginners and the benefits of that yoga for beginners.

 - Tadasana / Mountain Pose